1. Who can get an IDNYC card?

 If the names on your identity or residency documents are different because your name has been legally changed (for example, through marriage, divorce or a court-ordered change) you will need to present an additional document proving that your name has been legally changed.
 This additional document can be either:

 Without this proof, IDNYC cannot accept documents bearing inconsistent variations of an applicant's name.

 34. How will I be able to take advantage of the memberships at museums, zoos, concert halls, botanical gardens, and other cultural institutions?

-You can use the card to sign up for free memberships for one year to 40 of the city's gardens and other cultural institutions.
+You can use the card to sign up for free memberships for one year over 35 of the city's top museums, zoos, botanical gardens and other cultural institutions.
 To learn about the membership terms at each institution visit our benefits page.
-This special one year free membership is available for all New Yorkers who apply or are approved for their IDNYC card in 2016.

 36. How do I know when my card was issued?